HCL-TECH-SOFTWARE/domino-c-api-docs/docs/reference/Data/TFMT.md

 ```
 #include <misc.h>
 ```

+**Definition :**

+typedef struct {
+   BYTE Date;  /* Date Display Format */
+   BYTE Time;  /* Time Display Format */
+   BYTE Zone;      /* Time Zone Display Format    */ BYTE Structure; /* Overall Date/Time Structure */
+} TFMT;

 **Description :**

 This structure holds the format for character time/date strings.
 You set up this structure based on the time/date format you want to use.
 Definitions for the various fields of this structure are found in TDFMT_xxx, TTFMT_xxx, TZFMT_xxx, and TSFMT_xxx.

 **See Also :**
 [ConvertTextToTIMEDATE](/domino-c-api-docs/reference/Func/ConvertTextToTIMEDATE)